guillem-ps/.dotfiles/mytheme/README.md

 ## Acknowledgments

 This theme is based on the original [Rainglow GitHub Contrast Theme](https://github.com/rainglow/vscode) created by Dayle Rees.
-The original repository can be found [here](https://github.com/rainglow/vscode).